tensorpack/tensorpack/docs/tutorial/faq.md

 You can dump a cleaner version of the model (with only model/trainable variables), with `scripts/dump-model-params.py`, as a simple `var-name: value` dict saved in npy format.
-It expects a metagraph file which is also saved by `ModelSaver`.
+The script expects a metagraph file which is also saved by `ModelSaver`.

 ## How to load a model / do transfer learning